HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

 \subsection{Challenges}

-There are a number of challenges that emerge when designing effective and practical smart contract compilers, namely:
+Contrary to the majority of existing software, it is cumbersome to publish a timely update to a vulnerable smart contract.
+In fact, there are a number of challenges that emerge when developing effective and practical hardening compilers for smart contracts, namely:

+\begin{Challenge} \paragraph{Challenge 1: Dynamic Ecosystem.} Smart contract ecosystems and programming languages are continuously evolving.
+There are a number of permissionless and permissioned block\-chain platforms supporting various languages (e.g., Solidity, Go, Java, Rust).
+To avoid building a special-purpose compiler for each blockchain platform, our goal is to devise a general-purpose compiler that works independently of the platform specifics and languages.
+To date, there does not exist any approach that tackles this challenge. \end{Challenge}

+\begin{Challenge} \paragraph{Challenge 2: Developer-Friendliness \& False Alarms.} Existing approaches require developers to manually investigate each warning to sort out false alarms and fix true vulnerabilities.
+Hence, there is a pressing need for a novel approach to smart contract security that focuses on developer usability and eliminates the necessity for them to acquire domain-specific expertise, particularly in light of the ever-evolving ecosystem (c.f., Challenge~1).
+Moreover, it is imperative that any security solution implemented preserves the integrity of legitimate operations This calls for the development of security checks that are: \begin{inparaenum}[(1)] \item sufficiently generic to harden against all bug flavors of a specific bug pattern, and \item at the same time not too strict to prevent legitimate executions. \end{inparaenum} \end{Challenge}

-\paragraph{Challenge 1: Inter-Procedural and Inter-Contract Static Analysis.} Smart contracts suffer from various subtle errors in the program code, e.g., an unexpected reentrant call leading to inconsistent state updates or integer bugs.
-A number of smart contract bugs---especially reentrancy bugs---can only be accurately discovered with inter-procedural and inter-contract analysis.
-However, performing inter-procedural and inter-contract analysis for smart contracts is highly challenging since \begin{inparaenum}[(1)] \item smart contracts can create new smart contracts at runtime, \item smart contracts use different types of memory for runtime data and persistent state, \item smart contracts can be invoked through different entry functions, and \item smart contracts interact with other contracts by invoking public functions of other contracts through so-called external calls. \end{inparaenum} Hence, it is crucial to accurately model all the particularities of smart contracts.
+\begin{Challenge} \paragraph{Challenge 3: Inter-Procedural and Inter-Contract Analysis.} Smart contracts suffer from various subtle errors in the program code, e.g., unexpected reentrant calls leading to inconsistent state updates.
+Detecting a wide range of complex smart contract bugs necessarily requires inter-procedural and inter-contract analysis.
+However, doing so for smart contracts is highly challenging since they can \begin{inparaenum}[(1)] \item create new smart contracts at runtime, \item use different types of memory for runtime data and persistent state, \item be invoked through different entry functions, and \item interact with other contracts, e.g., by invoking public functions of other contracts; \end{inparaenum} highlighting the need for a novel graph schema that accurately models all the peculiarities of smart contracts. \end{Challenge}